christyheaton/christyheaton.github.io/_posts/2023-11-01-30-day-map-challenge-2023.markdown

  - blog
 ---

 I'm participating in the [#30DayMapChallenge](https://30daymapchallenge.com/) this year.
+Many of the maps are interactive!
+If you can click on the image it will redirect you to the interactive version.
+Note that if the map was made with PyScript, the page could take ~30 seconds to load.

 ### Day 1: Points

-I made a map of all the populated places that have "cat" in the name.
+Populated places that have "cat" in the name.

-Click on the below image to load the interactive version (note that it can take around 30 seconds to load the page).

 [![Day1](/assets/images/blog/map_challenge_2023/Day01_Points.png)](https://cheaton.pyscriptapps.com/30daymapchallenge-day1/latest/)